yaeby/go2web/README.md

 ### Windows Execution

 After the installation steps on Windows, you can run the program using `./go2web` (a `.bat` is already implemented for you)
-Or if u want `go2web.bat` callable from anywhere, you can follow the steps:
+Or if u want the `go2web.bat` callable from anywhere, you can follow the steps:

-1. Place your `go2web.bat` file in a directory like `C:\Program Files\Go2Web\` and change it content to:
+1. Place your `go2web.bat` file in a directory like `C:\Program Files\Go2Web\` and change its content to:
 ```batch
 @echo off
 set SCRIPT_DIR=%~dp0